Monday, December 23, 2024

 What do they say about Vladimir Nedyak in professional circles?

-As art historian Daria told the StopCora film crew on confidential terms, in the modern museum sphere of Ukraine, Nedyak seems to be known as the “guru of black archeology.”
+As the art historian Daria told the StopCora film crew on confidential terms, in the modern museum sphere of Ukraine, Nedyak seems to be known as the “guru of black archeology.”

 “Illegally excavated Trypillian settlements and Scythian mounds, the appropriation and displacement of Polovtsian women, the looting of Ukrainian churches and the deception of regional museums - this is what his collection consists of, which the Louvre, not to mention the national museums of Ukraine, would envy.
 Why the question of the origin of the collection of Nedyak, who has had no officially confirmed income for most of his life, has arisen only now is very surprising.
 But thank God it happened.
 This means there is a chance that we will be able to preserve these things for future generations,” she says.